The following is a list of key steps to help medical students during the match process:

 (Formerly the Dean’s Letter)

 In June before your fourth year, we will begin meeting with students to prepare MSPE’s.
 You should schedule an appointment for June, July or August to have your MSPE written.
 We suggest having this meeting as soon as you can, since the meeting will serve not only to gather information to include in your MSPE but also as a counseling and guidance session regarding application strategies for you.
-Ideally, your CV should be submitted to Dawn Roberts prior to your meeting date.
+Ideally, your CV will be submitted to Dawn Roberts, and Unique Characteristics bio bullets (See UC example here)should be uploaded to MedScope prior to your meeting date.
 For the meeting, you should bring and be prepared to discuss your transcript/grades, USMLE step 1 score, senior schedule, and a draft of your personal statement if you have begun working on it.
 Additionally, most residency program directors and some department chairs make themselves available for meetings over the summer to assist you with choosing programs appropriate for your needs and credentials, and we encourage you to be in contact with them soon.

 You may contact one of the deans listed below to schedule an appointment to have your MSPE written.
 Please note that Dr. Parker reads and signs off on all the letters.